Motorcycle Accidents Can Cost Thousands.

 When Did Motorcycles Get Catalytic Converters?

-Back then, only 20% of motorbikes had catalytic converters, but the number has steadily risen, and now almost all the bikes in the market have one.
+Before that, only about 20% of motorbikes had catalytic converters, but the number has steadily risen, and now almost all modern bikes on the market have one.

 How much is a motorcycle catalytic converter worth?

 An average motorcycle catalytic converter costs around $100.

 The price can increase or decrease depending on the quality and materials used.

 However, you can find a good deal if you are searching at a scrapyard.
 Used cat-converters are easy to find, and they do not cost a fortune.

 Sometimes, you can even get a catalytic converter for around $50 or less.